Outreachy Internship Application: My Experience

 The Contribution Period

-I started off by sorting out the projects based on the coding language of my choice and shortlisted further based on which interested me.
-Next, I cloned their repositories and tried to run them locally.
-This is where I lost a lot of time and internet bandwidth. 😜
+I started by sorting out the projects based on my preferred programming language and then shortlisted the ones that interested me the most.
+Next, I cloned their repositories and tried running them locally.
+This is where I lost quite a bit of time along with mental and internet bandwidth. 😜

 Suspense Stage

-After recording my contribution to the Outreachy dashboard and submitting my final application, I still worked on solving a few minor issues.
-However, due to my academic commitments, I was unable to make major contributions.
+After recording my contributions on the Outreachy dashboard and submitting my final application, I continued working on a few minor issues.
+However, because of my academic commitments, I couldn’t make major contributions during this time.

 Final Thoughts